Dhuvaafaru: Resettlement

 Dhuvaafaru was officially inaugurated as an inhabited island by former President Mohamed Nasheed on 2 March 2009.
-Representatives of the American, Australian, British, Canadian, French, Japanese and New Zealand Red Cross societies and those of IFRC and the Maldivian government participated in the inaugural function.
+Representatives of the American, Australian, British, Canadian, French, Japanese and New Zealand Red Cross societies and those of The IFRC and the Maldivian government participated in the inaugural function.

-The allocation of houses was overseen by the Kandholhudhoo Island Office under the supervision of now defunct Atoll's Ministry.
+The allocation of houses was overseen by the Kandholhudhoo Island Office under the supervision of now defunct Atolls Ministry.
 Preference was given to provide shelter for people who lived at Kandholhudhoo.
-Hence some people belonging to Kandholhudhoo who had houses in the island were not awarded houses in Dhuvaafaru, simply because they were living elsewhere.
+Hence some people belonging to Kandholhudhoo who had houses in the island were not awarded houses in Dhuvaafaru, because they were living elsewhere.
 There were complaints and disagreements as to the way the houses were distributed.
-IFRC held a lottery where the head of each household participated and picked the house that they will be residing in Dhuvaafaru.
+The IFRC held a lottery where the head of each household participated and picked the house that they will be residing in Dhuvaafaru.
 People started migrating to the island on 14 December 2008 and it took two weeks for the whole process to be completed.
 MNDF and Maldives Police Service assisted the evacuation efforts.